HeyGen API | Scalable AI video generation infrastructure

 Certified to meet global security and compliance standards

-The main difference comes down to how much is automated versus how much detailed control you have.

 The Video Agent API takes a single text prompt and triggers the autonomous orchestration of avatar creation, script writing, and visual asset creation and layouts.
 It offers a full range of precise control while also allowing complete creative freedom.
-Ideal for large-scale content exploration, internal video creation and automation.
-It’s a genuinely unique offering across the entire industry.
+Great for large-scale content exploration, internal video creation, and automation.
+It’s a truly unique offering in the entire industry.

 Yes, here are the steps to use the Photo Avatar API

-If you want to use the Avatar Video Generation, you can use / plug in the avatar by following this guide.
+If you want to use Avatar Video Generation, you can use or plug in the avatar by following this guide.

-Yes, the API supports pure text-to-avatar generation through a structured descriptive framework that removes the need for external image assets.
-By providing specific parameters across eight required fields—including age, gender, ethnicity, and style—the AI synthesises a unique, high-resolution persona.
-For example, selecting "East Asian" ethnicity with a "Professional" style and "Cinematic" lighting will prompt the engine to return a selection of unique Avatars and Looks, effectively allowing enterprises to scale diverse cast libraries that do not exist in the real world.

 You can follow the guide here for prompt-to-avatar.